askorama/orama/packages/docs/cloud/integrating-orama-cloud/react-sdk.md

 );
 ```

-After this is done you are ready to use the `useSearch` hook anywhere in your application to interact with the Orama Cloud API.
+After completing this step, you can use the `useSearch` hook anywhere in your application to interact with the Orama Cloud API.

 You can always find your public API key and endpoint in the Orama Dashboard.
 Here is an example of what it looks like: